tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us021/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency found in "US20 - Registering a Green Space and Its Area", as there must be one green space registered to associate to the entry
+* There is a dependency found in "US20 - Registering a Green Space and Its Area", as there must be one green space registered to associate to the entry.

 ### 1.5 Input and Output Data